In collaboration with Marius Heier

 Choosing Nagashock means you get more than just a board—we deliver a professionally assembled, fully tested, and performance-tuned controller built for elite play.

-Every JDM-5X installation includes our signature mods, expert calibration, and precision craftsmanship.
+Every Marius Board installation includes our signature mods, expert calibration, and precision craftsmanship.
 We rigorously test each controller for speed, accuracy, and reliability to ensure everything works together seamlessly.

 From soldering and firmware setup to tension mods and stick calibration, Nagashock handles every technical detail for you—so you can focus on dominating the game with the most advanced PC controller available.